rsunderscore/learning/Py_Mach_lrn_notes.md

-# Python Machin Learning by xxx and yyyy
+# Python Machine Learning by Sebastian
+by Raschka and Vahid Mirjalili
+2019 Packt

 notes from the book